-Capacity challenges remained for US listed or exposed insureds and for certain sectors and countries.
+o Capacity challenges remained for US listed/exposed businesses and for certain sectors and countries.